 “No, miss.
 That’s why you’re here, remember?” he said, and she could tell the sarcasm in his voice.

 She hated the mischievous little smile in his eyes and on his lips, almost as much as she hated the cabin.

-‘It’s Kara, not miss,’ she said, loud and clear.
-‘That’s my name.
-Surely you should know that.’
+‘It’s Kara, not miss,” she said.
+“That’s my name.
+Surely you should know that.”

 Tomás gave her another funny look, but otherwise ignored her.
 He put his leather gloves back on and took the car keys out of his coat’s inner pocket without a word.
 Time to go it was.

 “Uhm?” she mumbled, looking up.